 It’s possible to modify the app’s color theme, so if you’re not a fan of the default bright red, it can be easily changed.
 What’s more, a theft alarm feature is included to prevent anyone from unplugging your phone while it’s charging.

 2. Battery 100% Alarm

-Battery Full Notification works silently in the background without showing any signs of life.
-The app can notify you of the full battery either by sound, vibration or by sending you a text message.
+Battery Full Notification is a no-frills app that works silently in the background without showing any signs of life.
+The app sends audio notifications, but if you want something less intrusive, you can set the alarms as vibrations or text message.

 The app is simple but does offer some options for customization.
 For example, it’s possible to set an alarm for when the battery reaches a percentage of your choice.
 You can also pick your preferred ringtone.
 Moreover, there’s the option to pic a silent time, a period in which the app doesn’t sound notifications.